 - Pratt Street from Camden St to Camden High Street:

-- Between Bayham and Camden High Street: protected cycle lanes* (this part of Pratt Street being one-way westbound);
+- Between Bayham and Camden High Street: protected cycle lanes on both directions* (this part of Pratt Street is one-way westbound);

 *We have seen earlier designs with a 2-way cycle track on the north side of Delancey Street and going as far as Bayham Street.
 We would not object to such an arrangement